demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/AzureSentinel_description.md

 6. In the ***Password*** parameter, enter the secret value you created.
 7. Copy your tenant ID for the integration configuration usage.

+#### Azure Managed Identities Authentication
+##### Note: This option is relevant only if the integration is running on Azure VM.
+Follow one of these steps for authentication based on Azure Managed Identities:

+- ##### To use System Assigned Managed Identity
+   - Select the **Use Azure Managed Identities** checkbox and leave the **Azure Managed Identities Client ID** field empty.

+- ##### To use User Assigned Managed Identity
+   1. Go to [Azure Portal](https://portal.azure.com/) -> **Managed Identities**
+   2. Select your User Assigned Managed Identity -> copy the Client ID -> put it in the **Azure Managed Identities Client ID** field in the instance settings.
+   3. Select the **Use Azure Managed Identities** checkbox.

+For information about Azure Managed Identities see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)
 ## Configure the server URL
 If you have a dedicated server URL, enter it in the *Server Url* parameter.